eclipse/steady/docs/public/content/admin/tutorials/helm.md

 The above command will create a `Namespace` called `vulnerability-assessment-tool-monitoring` (which can be specified in the [vulnerability-assessment-tool-monitoring/values.yaml](https://github.com/SAP/vulnerability-assessment-tool/kubernetes/helm/vulnerability-assessment-tool-monitoring/values.yaml)) and install all the component on it.
 To check if everything is starting successfully you can watch the deployments by running the command `kubectl get pods -n vulnerability-assessment-tool-monitoring`.
 The deployment will request a couple `PersistentVolumeClaims` which could need some time to be created depending on the cloud provider you are running on.

+!!! info "Monitoring scope"

+    This chart's monitoring is not scoped to any namespace so you can add other pods to be monitored simply by adding `prometheus.io/scrape: "true"` in the correct pod annotation and in which ever namespace you desire.

 ### Vulnerability-assessment-tool-admin chart